omeka-s-modules/DemoData/README.md

 # Sample Data

-An Omeka S module that imports sample datasets for development and testing.
+An Omeka S module that imports sample datasets for development, testing, and evaluation.
+The datasets use realistic cultural heritage content to demonstrate the breadth of Omeka S's data model — vocabularies, resource classes, value types, media, and modules working together across four distinct domains.

-The [NumericDataTypes](https://omeka.org/s/modules/NumericDataTypes/) and [Mapping](https://omeka.org/s/modules/Mapping/) modules are optional; when present, they unlock date fields, coordinates, and map markers in the Artworks and People datasets.
+The [NumericDataTypes](https://omeka.org/s/modules/NumericDataTypes/) module is optional; when active, date, duration, interval, and integer fields are stored as structured numeric values rather than plain text.
+The [Mapping](https://omeka.org/s/modules/Mapping/) module is optional; when active, geographic coordinates are displayed as map markers.

 ## Datasets